What is this mysterious “Lille disease” which affects more and more young people from Lille?

 – phiphi59120 (@ PhilippeVasse11) September 18, 2021

-When I got home from vocational training, I took the train a lot of people with coughs, I’ve been bedridden ever since with stiffness, cough, fever, rhinitis, In short, I infected my wife, my son, in short, what’s going on here? ?
+When I got home from vocational training, I took the train a lot of people with coughs, I’ve been bedridden ever since with stiffness, cough, fever, rhinitis, In short, I infected my wife, my son, in short, what the hell is going on? ?
 Pcr NeG test #Lille #sickness

 – Christnacher (@petersdis) September 18, 2021